Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/am/asmref/asmref.rst

 .. warning::

-    For an assembly, that will be included the :term:`markup <core>` should be specified.
+    For an assembly, that will be included, the :term:`markup <core>` should be specified.
     Otherwise, this attribute will not be displayed, and the ηCMS will report an error.

 Attribute options